nickgeoca/elata-eeg/todo/archive/unified-pipeline-architecture.md

 *   **Send a Packet:** `context.outputs.get_mut("my_output").unwrap().send(packet).await?;`
 *   **Memory Release is Automatic:** `Packet<T>`'s `Drop` implementation handles returning memory to the pool.

-## 5. Transition Plan
+## 5. Implementation Strategy: Direct Adoption

-The transition will be incremental to minimize risk.

-1.  **Phase 1 (Coexistence):** Create `ToDataPlane` and `FromDataPlane` bridge stages.
-This allows the new and old runtimes to coexist, with data being copied between them.
-2.  **Phase 2 (Migration):** Migrate performance-critical stages (e.g., Gain stage) to the `DataPlaneStage` trait one by one.
-3.  **Phase 3 (Full Transition):** Once all high-rate stages are migrated, remove the bridge stages.
+The previous transition plan involving "bridge" stages is now **obsolete**.
+We are pursuing a direct implementation of the final architecture.

+*   **No Bridge Stages:** The `ToDataPlane` and `FromDataPlane` stages will not be implemented.
+This avoids the complexity and technical debt of a temporary migration layer.
+*   **Parallel Systems:** The legacy `PipelineStage` system and the new `DataPlaneStage` system will coexist in the codebase during development but will not interact within a running pipeline.
+*   **Focus on New System:** All new development effort will be focused on creating and running pipelines within the new, ABI-driven Data Plane.
+*   **Deprecation:** Once the new system achieves feature parity for all critical use cases, the legacy runtime, traits, and stages will be removed from the codebase.

 ## 6. Risk Analysis & Mitigation

-This design's primary complexity lies in the `unsafe` code required for the memory pool.
+The primary complexities are the `unsafe` code in the memory pool and the FFI boundary of the plugin system.

-*   **Risk:** Undefined behavior (data races, memory corruption) due to incorrect `unsafe` implementation.
+*   **Risk: Undefined Behavior in Memory Pool:** Data races or memory corruption due to incorrect `unsafe` implementation.
-*   **Mitigation:**
-    1.  **Isolation:** The `MemoryPool` and `Packet` will be developed in a separate, self-contained module.
+    *   **Mitigation:** Isolate the `MemoryPool` and `Packet` in a self-contained module.
+Mandate rigorous testing with `miri` and `loom`.
-    2.  **Rigorous Testing:** Use `miri` to detect undefined behavior and `loom` to test for concurrency issues under heavy load.
-    3.  **Fault Injection:** Wrap stage execution in `catch_unwind` to prevent a single stage panic from corrupting the memory pool.
-    4.  **Observability:** Add `tracing` spans to all key operations (acquire, release, send, recv) to monitor the system's health.
+*   **Risk: Plugin Panic:** A faulty plugin crashes the entire host application.
+    *   **Mitigation:** The `PluginManager` **must** wrap every call across the FFI boundary (e.g., to the stage constructor or `process` method) in `std::panic::catch_unwind`.
+A panicking plugin will be disabled and logged, not crash the system.
+*   **Risk: ABI Drift:** A plugin compiled with an old `pipeline-abi` version is loaded by a new host, causing a segfault.
+    *   **Mitigation:** The `StageDescriptor` contains a version field.
+The `PluginManager` will compare this to its own ABI version at load time and refuse to load incompatible plugins.

-This unified document provides a complete and actionable plan.
-Are you ready to approve this architecture and move forward with implementation?
+This document, now aligned with the ABI-first approach, provides a complete and actionable plan.

 ## 7. Implementation and Documentation Standards